 Please note that the financial assessment and contribution applies to the person who will receive the service.

-Request a care and support assessment (opens in new window)
+Request a care and support assessment (external link)

 What if I own a property?

 To help work out how much you have to pay towards care home fees, we'll carry out a financial assessment, taking into account how much income you get and what capital you have.
 Any property you own will normally be included as one of your capital assets.